-To create tweening in flash follow the steps mentioned below.
+To create tweening in a flash, follow the steps mentioned below.

-Step 4: After creating the tween we need to specify the path or trajectory line to move an object from one location to another.
-When we will first create trajectory it will come as a straight line.
-Trajectory line will appear as a dotted line.
+Step 4: After creating the tween, we need to specify the path or trajectory line to move an object from one location to another.
+When we first create a trajectory, it will come as a straight line.
+The trajectory line will appear as a dotted line.

-Step 5: To make the background layer move with frames we need to select the background layer in the timeline and then click on the last frame where the motion will end up.
-After that press the F5 key to insert background frame up to the last frame.
+Step 5: To make the background layer move with frames, we need to select the background layer in the timeline and then click on the last frame where the motion will end up.
+After that, press the F5 key to insert the background frame up to the last frame.

 Step 6: We can add a keyframe to the trajectory.
-By doing this we can transform or make changes in the object.
-For this select the frame you want to make a keyframe from the timeline.
-After that drag the object at a position you want it in the keyframe.
-By doing this, trajectory will be adjusted automatically and the keyframe will appear as a diamond icon.
+By doing this, we can transform or make changes in the object.
+For this, select the frame you want to make a keyframe from the timeline.
+After that, drag the object to the position you want it in the keyframe.
+By doing this, the trajectory will be adjusted automatically, and the keyframe will appear as a diamond icon.

-Step 8: After your trajectory and keyframe are made you can transform your object to change its size, shape, color, and rotation during the entire animation.
-For this select the frame in which you want the transformation to occur and then click Ctrl+F3 to open Object’s properties panel.
+Step 8: After your trajectory and keyframe are made, you can transform your object to change its size, shape, color, and rotation during the entire animation.
+For this, select the frame in which you want the transformation to occur and then click Ctrl+F3 to open the Object’s properties panel.
 In this, you can change properties.
 You can also use the free transform tool to freely change the shape of an object.

 Adding Sound or Music to Animation

 We can also add sound or music to your animation.
 To do this, follow the below steps,